Frederic Baraga: Bishop of Sault Saint Marie

 On January 9, 1857, Pius IX converted the Vicariate Apostolic of Upper Michigan into the Diocese of Sault Saint Marie, with Baraga as its bishop.
 During this time, the area experienced a population explosion, as European immigrants were attracted to work in the copper and iron mines developed near Houghton, Ontonagon, and Marquette.
 This presented a challenge because he had few priests and attended to immigrant miners and the Native Americans.
 Increased development and population encouraged the improvement of transportation on Lake Superior.

 The only way to travel in winter was on snowshoes, which Baraga continued to do into his sixties.
 He was particularly challenged by the vast diversity of peoples in the region, including the native inhabitants, French-Canadian settlers, and the new German and Irish immigrant miners.
 Difficulties in recruiting staff arose because of many languages; while Baraga spoke eight languages fluently, he had trouble recruiting priests who could do the same.

-Baraga traveled twice to Europe to raise money for his diocese.
+Baraga traveled twice to Europe to raise money for his diocese, once in 1836 and again in 1854.
 He was presented a jeweled cross and episcopal ring by the Emperor Franz Joseph I of Austria.
 Baraga later sold these gifts to raise funds for his missions.

 Baraga wrote numerous letters to the Society for the Propagation of the Faith in Rome, describing his missionary activities.
 The Society published them widely as examples of its missions in North America.
 These letters inspired the priests John Neumann and Francis Xavier Pierz to come to the United States to work.
 In time, Baraga became renowned throughout Europe for his work.
 In his last ten years, his health gradually declined; he became intermittently deaf and suffered a series of strokes.